 Decisions on admission to any undergraduate school or college of the University are made after a careful review of an applicant’s academic achievement, scholastic aptitude, and personal characteristics which may predict success at the University.
 High school or college grades, course rigor, test scores, essays, extra-curricular activities and character play an important role in the admission process.
 All applicants are reviewed according to these criteria without discrimination on the basis of race, age, color, creed, national or ethnic origins, marital or financial status, disability, gender, or sexual orientation.
+For admission to an undergraduate program for any term in 2021, neither the SAT nor the ACT will be required.

 Applicants for regular admission are expected, prior to enrollment, to have graduated from an accredited high school in a college preparatory curriculum while showing evidence of ability to complete the University’s requirements for graduation.